Awning Installation Business Insurance

 General Liability Insurance for Awning Installation

-General Liability Insurance is a must-have for awning installation businesses.
-It protects against claims of third-party bodily injury, property damage, and legal fees.
-For example, if an awning frame accidentally damages a customer’s windows or if a passerby trips over installation tools, liability insurance covers the costs.
+General Liability Insurance is a required for awning installation companies.
+It covers you against claims for third party personal injury, property damage and legal costs.
+For example, if an awning frame inadvertently breaks a customer’s windows, or if installation tools are tripped over by a pedestrian, liability insurance covers the losses.

 Find complete details about coverage at General Liability Insurance California